This post contains affiliate links

 - I stopped feeling hungry.
 This was by and large the biggest light-bulb moment of the week.
 I prepared my meals.
 I ate my meals.
 I was satisfied with my meals.
 There were several days when I wasn’t even hungry for the snack I had prepared in advance and even one day when I had to force myself to meet my 1200 calorie minimum.
 Please understand something; this is NOT me.
 I LOVE to eat.
 But without my normal cravings, my brain finally understood when I didn’t NEED to eat.

 - I have a lot more energy.
 I have cut calories before, which often left me exhausted.
 I’ll be honest and say I didn’t get to the gym this week, but as I am trying to be more consistent with my exercise, I can actually see it happening now.
+And cooking is actually fun again!
+In fact, I’ve been adding more and more gadgets to make staying healthy more enjoyable.

 - I got a nice productivity boost.
 This was a particularly trying and busy work-week.
 I found that when there were fires to put out, I was able to focus on the task at hand and get it done.
 I was more efficient and quicker to make decisions.